ZacharieALES/porta-java/README.md

 &nbsp;&nbsp;Advantage: usually quicker (it may be long for porta to find the integer points associated to a formulation).

-### How define a polytope by providing a linear formulation?
+### How to define a polytope by providing a linear formulation?
 There are two ways of providing a linear formulation

 #### 1/2 - Providing a formulation from an LP file